sarahforte/CESIdrought/README.md

 # Different methodologies are used for perennial and intermittent
 # watercourses, but both involve defining a station-specific threshold
 # and comparing the yearly summer data to the threshold.
-# Kriged maps and trends over 50 years are calculated with the results.
+# Trends over 50 years are calculated with the results and a kriged
+# pan-Canadian map is created for the trends using regional kriging.
+Five
+# grouped ecozones are used as regions because they can be expected to have
+# similar drought responses.
 # The specific steps are:
 #    1) Define variables
 #    2) Create tables to compile results